 We had our breakfast – a scrumptious breakfast, that is – at Fayeyeh Bar!
 Yes!
 This small restaurant by the road serves awesome breakfast meals.
 We were so satisfied and happy we chose this place before we left for our flight later.
 If you’re in Siargao, don’t forget to drop by Fayeyeh Bar!

 Final thoughts: I would say Siargao is not really the best place for kids Kai’s age.
 There are times when I’ve lost my patience on the whiney boy that was with us, but then you have to understand, kids might feel uncomfortable.
 But then again, when it’s time to hit the waters, you rarely hear any complaint.
 Kids just love the water.
-If you don’t mind all the fussiness and whines from your impatient kid, then by all means – go on an adventure.
+If you don’t mind all the fussiness and whines, then by all means – go on an adventure to Siargao with a kid.
 Taking them to places away from their comfort zone would also do them good.
 Make memories with your children – adventure just happens to be our way of doing it.